 - For example, you may use Incognito mode to shop online for a birthday gift for a family member who shares your device.
 If you don’t sign in to your Google Account, your shopping activity will not appear in your Chrome browsing activity and won’t be saved to your Google Account.

 - Each time that you close all incognito windows, Chrome discards any site data and cookies associated with that browsing session.

 - Chrome doesn’t tell websites, including Google, when you're browsing privately in Incognito mode.

 - Prevent you from telling a website who you are.
 If you sign in to any website in Incognito mode, that site will know that you’re the one browsing and can keep track of your activities from that moment on.

-- Prevent your activity or location from being visible to the websites you visit, your school, employer, or your Internet Service provider.
+- Prevent your activity or location from being visible to the websites that you visit, your school, employer or your Internet Service Provider.

-- Prevent the websites you visit from serving ads based on your activity during an Incognito session.
-After you close all Incognito windows, websites won’t be able to serve ads to you based on your signed-out activity during that closed session.
+- Prevent the websites that you visit from serving ads based on your activity during an Incognito session.
+After you close all incognito windows, websites won’t be able to serve ads to you based on your signed-out activity during that closed session.

 You’re in control

-- Close all Incognito windows and tabs when you're done browsing.
-You end a session when you close all Incognito windows, so closing a single tab won’t discard your data.
-If you see a number next to the Incognito icon on your desktop or at the bottom of your browser on a mobile device, you have more than one Incognito window or tab open.
+- Close all incognito windows and tabs when you've finished browsing.
+You end a session when you close all incognito windows, so that closing a single tab won’t discard your data.
+If you see a number next to the Incognito icon on your desktop, or at the bottom of your browser on a mobile device, you have more than one incognito window or tab open.

-- Delete any downloads and bookmarks you don't want your device to remember.
-Files you download and bookmarks you create are saved in any mode.
+- Delete any downloads and bookmarks that you don't want your device to remember.
+Files that you download and bookmarks that you create are saved in any mode.